cseanburns/systems-librarianship/src/3a-searching-with-grep.md

 The `cut` command takes the results of the `grep` command, removes the first column based on the comma as the column delimiter.
 In the first `sed` command, I remove the space and opening curly brace and replace it with nothing.
 In the second `sed` command, I remove the closing curly brace and the comma and replace it with nothing.
-The result is list of only the journal titles without any extraneous characters.
+The result is a list of only the journal titles without any extraneous characters.
 I then pipe the output to the `sort` command, which sorts the list alphabetically, to the `uniq -c` command, which deduplicates and counts the results, and again to the `sort` command, which sorts numerically, since the first character is a number: